Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 What you need to know before you dock.

 • Distance to City Center: 10-15 minute walk along waterfront promenade; taxis available but often unnecessary.
-Many highlights (city center, market, Blandy's Wine Lodge, cable car stations) are walkable from the cruise terminal
+Many highlights (city center, Blandy's Wine Lodge, cable car stations) are walkable from the cruise terminal

 • Tender: No — ships dock directly at the pier (occasionally anchor in bay if port is full, but rare)